 Is Avene Cruelty-Free?

 Avene is NOT Cruelty-free.
 Avene pays and allows their products to be tested on animals when required by law.
-Avene also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Avene also sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 Avene’s Animal Testing Statement

 On their website, Avène claims their products and ingredients are not tested on animals, complying with the EU marketing and sale ban of animal-tested cosmetics.
 But what the EU animal testing ban doesn’t cover is cosmetics tested on animals, outside of the EU or as part of foreign regulations.